-According to the grade your child is entering in the fall of 2014
+According to the grade your child is entering in the Fall of 2015

-Seniors: Campers entering 6th, 7th, or 8th grade
+Teen Camp: Campers entering 7th, 8th & 9th grade

 Enroll your kids for another summer of safe and exciting fun meeting new friends and participating in new activities.
 Our goal is to provide campers with the opportunity to try new games and crafts while utilizing their creativity and developing their problem solving skills.
 We encourage participants to gain new knowledge through various field trips and guest speakers that visit throughout the summer months.
 Not only will sport activities and arts n’ crafts be provided at the Apollo Recreation Center and Apollo Park, but all campers will have the opportunity to swim twice every week at the Alsip Park District Aquatic Park.

 All Summer Camp registration will take place in-person only at the Apollo Recreation Center.
 Please bring the necessary information to complete a camper emergency form, medical release form, and permission form.
 Your child will not be registered if you are missing required information such as doctor’s name and phone number, emergency contact information, and updated medical information.
 Please plan on 15 minutes to complete the necessary paperwork.
 Upon registration completion and payment, you will receive one t-shirt for each four week session your child is enrolled in which should be worn on field trip days.A 50% deposit is due at the time of registration.
 If your family utilizes DHS child care services, a letter of approval must be presented to the main office two weeks prior to the start of camp in order for your child to be eligible for camp.
 Payment plans may be made with the main office at the time of registration.
 Households with balances due from previous camp registrations must be paid in full for a new camp register to be made.
-All payments made after May 31st for the camp programs must be paid in cash or credit card.
-The balance must be paid in full by Friday, June 6. the Main Office will accept pay,ments the evening of the Parent Orientation meeting scheduled for Wednesday, June 4, beginning at 7:00 pm
+All payments made after May 29th for the camp programs must be paid in cash or credit card.
+The balance must be paid in full by Friday, June 5.
+The Main Office will accept payments the evening of the Parent Orientation meeting scheduled for Wednesday, June 3, until 7:15 pm

 Summer Camp Orientation